Puzzlepart/bestillingsportalen/README.md

 Check out our [Contribution guidelines](/CONTRIBUTING.md) for guidance on how to contribute.

-If you want to get involved with helping us enhance Provision Assist, whether that is suggesting or adding new functionality, updating our documentation or fixing bugs, we would love to hear from you.
+If you want to get involved with helping us enhance Bestillingsportalen, whether that is suggesting or adding new functionality, updating our documentation or fixing bugs, we would love to hear from you.

 ## Special Thanks